-Tim Besley is Professor of Economics and Political Science at the London School of Economics, a member of the IGC’s Steering Group, and has served on the Bank of England’s Monetary Policy Committee since September 2006.
+Tim Besley is Professor of Economics and Political Science at the London School of Economics and a member of the Steering Group of the International Growth Centre (IGC).
+He has served on the Bank of England’s Monetary Policy Committee since September 2006.
 He is also an Associate of STICERD’s Economic Organisation and Public Polocy programme.

 He previously taught at Princeton University, and is a Research Fellow at the Institute for Fiscal Studies, and the Centre for Economic Policy Research.